LukasWoodtli/WebPage/pelican/content/concepts_of_object_oriented_programming.md

 - Overriding method of subtypes may have *stronger postconditions* than the supertype method
 - Subtypes may have *stronger invariants* than supertypes
 - Subtypes may have *stronger history constrains* than supertype

+## Inheritance

+### Difference between inheritance and subtyping

+Inheritance allows to reuse the code inside a class (member variables and method definitions).

+Subtyping supports reuse externally.
+It's used for polymorphism in form of the substitution principle.
+Subtypeing depends only on the interface of objects and not on their implementations.

+In most existing OOP languages inheritance also is subtyping.
+C++ allows private (or protected) inheritance which does not result in subtyping.
+With interfaces (Java, C++...) it's possible to create subtypes without inheritance (no reuse of code from parent class).
+Usually the term "inherit from an interface" is used even if it's not correct.